-Fertiliser Requirements for TSF1A and TSF2
+Recommended Fertiliser Applications for TSF1A and TSF2A

-Since average Olsen P remains within the target range of 20 - 30 and MAF Quicktest K values are at moderate levels (Table 1), maintenance applications of potassic-P fertiliser should be continued at the same rate as previous years across both TSF1A and TSF2 of 400 kg/ha 30% potassic superphosphate or 200 kg/ha 30% potassic triple superphosphate.
+The 2020 soil analysis results are very similar to 2019; average Olsen P remains within the target range of 20 - 30, MAF Quick Test K values are at moderate levels and MAF Quick Test Mg results are within or above guidelines fertility maintenance at 60 kg P and 40 kg K/ha.
+My recommendation is therefore to continue applications of potassic-P fertiliser at the same rate as previous years across both TSF1A and TSF2.
+The recommended fertiliser and rate is 400 kg/ha 30% potassic superphosphate or 200 kg/ha 30% potassic triple superphosphate, if superphosphate is used.